 So, a lot has changed!
 But I’m still here!
 I couldn’t have said, with any confidence, that I still would be 6 years later.
-Hooray and tough luck!
+Haha, tough luck, everyone!

 And a massive, huge thank you to everybody who has stuck by me all this time.
 You’re all so very soft and sexy.
 I hope that some who have come here in grief have found peace, and those who have come for help have found it.
 Much love, and if I’m still blogging here in six years, please, pull me off the internet, drive me to the countryside and abandon me in the woods to frolic with cartoon deers.

 Back in 2011, Conservative and Liberal Democrat MPs joined together to reject an amendment which would have exempted terminally ill cancer patients from benefit cuts.